Table of Contents

 Identity.com

-The work of Identity.com as a future-oriented company is helping many businesses by giving their customers a hassle-free identity verification process.
+As members of the World Wide Web Consortium (W3C), we uphold the standards for the World Wide Web and work towards a more secure and user-friendly online experience.
 Identity.com is an open-source ecosystem providing access to on-chain and secure identity verification.
 Our solutions improve the user experience and reduce onboarding friction through reusable and interoperable Gateway Passes.
-Please refer to our documents for more information about how we can help you with FinCEN compliance.
+Please get in touch for more info about how we can help you with identity verification and general KYC processes.